 object a MOFA object. factor string with the factor name, or an integer with the index of the factor. view string with the view name, or an integer with the index of the view.
 Default is the first view. groups groups to plot.
-Default is "all". if an integer (default), the total number of features to plot.
-If a character vector, features a set of manually-defined features. can be 'positive', 'negative' or 'all' (default) to show only positive, negative or sign all weights, respectively. specifies groups or values (either discrete or continuous) used to color the dots color_by (samples).
-This can be either:
+Default is "all". features if an integer (default), the total number of features to plot.
+If a character vector, a set of manually-defined features. sign can be 'positive', 'negative' or 'all' (default) to show only positive, negative or all weights, respectively. color_by specifies groups or values (either discrete or continuous) used to color the dots (samples).
+This can be either: the string "group": dots are coloured with respect to their predefined groups. a character giving the name of a feature that is present in the input data a character giving the same of a column in the sample metadata slot

-- the string "group": dots are coloured with respect to their predefined groups. - a character giving the name of a feature that is present in the input data - a character giving the same of a column in the sample metadata slot plot_data_scatter 49 for each sample. • a dataframe with two columns: "sample" and "color" legend logical indicating whether to add a legend alpha numeric indicating dot transparency (default is 1). shape_by specifies groups or values (only discrete) used to shape the dots (samples).
-This can be either: the string "group": dots are shaped with respect to their predefined groups. a character giving the name of a feature that is present in the input data a character giving the same of a column in the sample metadata slot a vector of the same length as the number of samples specifying the value for each sample. • a dataframe with two columns: "sample" and "shape" stroke numeric indicating the stroke size (the black border around the dots, default is NULL, infered automatically). dot_size numeric indicating dot size (default is 5). text_size numeric indicating text size (default is 5). add_lm logical indicating whether to add a linear regression line for each plot lm_per_group logical indicating whether to add a linear regression line separately for each imputed logical indicating whether to include imputed measurements
+• a vector of the same length as the number of samples specifying the value for each sample. • a dataframe with two columns: "sample" and "color" legend logical indicating whether to add a legend alpha numeric indicating dot transparency (default is 1). shape_by specifies groups or values (only discrete) used to shape the dots (samples).
+This can be either: the string "group": dots are shaped with respect to their predefined groups. a character giving the name of a feature that is present in the input data a character giving the same of a column in the sample metadata slot a vector of the same length as the number of samples specifying the value for each sample. • a dataframe with two columns: "sample" and "shape" stroke numeric indicating the stroke size (the black border around the dots, default is NULL, infered automatically). dot_size numeric indicating dot size (default is 5). text_size numeric indicating text size (default is 5). add_lm logical indicating whether to add a linear regression line for each plot lm_per_group logical indicating whether to add a linear regression line separately for each group imputed logical indicating whether to include imputed measurements